liviamiyabara/MechaCar_Statistical_Analysis/README.md

 The goal of this week is to create analysis to help AutosRUs'upper management with actionable insights to improve the manufacturing cycle.

 ## Summary:
-Please find below the summary from the statistical analysis:
+Please find below the summary from the statistical analysis performed in this challenge.

 ### Linear Regression to Predict MPG